Glowwie/Glowwie/README.md

 # About me 🤗

-I'm Onoriode Glory Oghojafor
+My name is Onoriode Glory Oghojafor

-Data Analyst 👩‍💻, I’m looking to collaborate on projects where I can showcase my expertise and transform data into actionable insights. 👯
+I am an Entry-Level Data Analyst 👩‍💻, interested in Data and Business Analytics roles(Internship, Freelancing, Remote and Permanent).

-👩‍💻 I’m interested in Data and Business Analytics.
+👯 Let's Discuss Data and collaborate on projects where I can showcase my expertise and transform data into actionable insights.

 ## My Skills
 - Excel